 - Think of different ways to solve the situation.
 Are there things you can do now, what about in the future?

 This is a challenging and stressful time for everyone.
-While, it’s easy to give in to anger and lose your temper, often a compromise might serve you better on the long term.
-These tips might not work for every relationship, but we encourage you to give them a try – and they are applicable not only to conversations with landlords, but also your neighbours, roommates and even loved ones in closed quarters.
+While, it’s easy to give in to anger and lose your temper, often a compromise might serve you better in the long term.
+These tips might not work for every relationship, but we encourage you to give them a try – and they are applicable not only to conversations with landlords, but also your neighbours, roommates and even loved ones in close quarters.